-Our unique 3-part Community Supported Agriculture (CSA) program provides high-quality, certified organic vegetable shares to over 1900 people across the region.
+Our unique 3-part Community Supported Agriculture (CSA) program provides high-quality, certified organic vegetable shares to hundreds of people across the region.
 This partnership between our surrounding community and the organizations that help to distribute our food supports our mission and provides the sense of responsibility that makes the Growers' work in the fields so meaningful.

 In 2020 we made a shift in our distribution model.
 Our previous goal was to distribute 30% of our produce to low-income households.
 Given the increased need, we have permanently raised that goal to 50% to better serve our community members through our Farm to Food Bank (F2FB) and Farm to Group Home (F2GH) programs.

 In our traditional CSA, households in our community "buy in" to the CSA early in the year to receive vegetables, flowers and herbs each week of the growing season.
 As a Traditional CSA member, you support our work to provide meaningful jobs to people with developmental disabilities, and nurture a healthy community.
 In exchange, we provide you with organically grown vegetables, herbs and flowers as part of a weekly, on-farm experience.
 Joining our CSA is a great way to to get to know us, support our mission, and put healthier food on your table.
 Learn more here.

 Through our strong relationships with Manna Food Center, Community Food Rescue, and other local food aid organizations, Red Wiggler delivers fresh vegetables throughout the season to individuals in need in Montgomery County.
 These deliveries take the form of bulk deliveries to food pantries like Upcounty Hub, Clarksburg CAN and So What Else, that work hard to get highly nutritious vegetables on the tables of families in need in our region.
 In addition, we pack individual, CSA-style bags for families at 2 local elementary schools, through a partnership with Manna Food Center.